robert-at-pretension-io/SevereWeatherVisualization/README.md

 ## Kepler.gl
 * *Kepler.gl is a library that allows us to visualize geo-data in a map.* It uses the concepts of layers, sources, and mapbox-gl to visualize data.
 It is a react component that works with Redux!
+* **Project Usage**:
-* **Project Usage**: The library requires key to use mapbox api.
+* The library requires key to use mapbox api.
 Since this is a demo, we will just bake the api key in 😢.
 In production, we would implement authentication/authorization and access a backend api to get access token.
+* The kepler.gl version used doesn't have types unfortunately.
+It looks like this will change in the future, as of dec 31, 2022 typescript types are being added on the official kepler.gl repo.

 ## Modeling ArcGIS query
 * *The ArcGIS API is a RESTful API that allows us to query data from a geospatial database.*
+* **Project Usage:** We request